michalsr/regions/semantic_segmentation/Semantic_Segmentation_README.md

 - `--sam_dir` is the directory for generated **validation** regions (i.e. SAM val regions).
 This is used for evaluation.
 - `--annotation_dir` is the directory for **validation** annotations

-At the beginnig of training and evaluation, we load all of the data into memory by reading the data from all the fiels.
+At the beginnig of training and evaluation, we load all of the data into memory by reading the data from all the files.
 There is the option to save the loaded data to a pkl file called `--train_data_file` and `--val_data_file`.

 Currently, `segmentation_training.py` will throw an error if the number of classes is not equal to 150 or 21.